Jaetan-Salvetat/jMedia/features.md

 - [ ] Series

 ### Bugfix
-- [ ] Media list bottom sheet not closing properly when scrolling down
 - [x] improve the quality of the image in the search view

 ### Global Features